TLouf/discrete_maths/5-recurrence.typ

   Note how #link("https://docs.python.org/3/library/collections.abc.html#collections-abstract-base-classes")[even in python] the difference is made between sequences and sets: the `Sequence`'s central method is `__getitem__` ---which allows you to retrieve their $n"th"$ element---, which doesn't exist for `Set`, whose central method is `__contains__`, to check if an element is inside the set.
 ]

-The terms of a sequence can be defined explicitly...
+The terms of a sequence can be defined explicitly, with a closed form...

 #example[
   Let's define the sequence $(a_n)_(n in NN)$ where $a_n = 2^n$.